The royal family and I go back a long way, since I’ve been fascinated with them since my earliest memory.

 I Finally Saw Princess Anne

-On July 1, 2016 — Canada Day, or Memorial Day as it is known in Newfoundland — my husband and I were at the best parade I have ever seen, because it was elaborate, touching and patriotic — in St. John’s, Newfoundland.
+On Canada Day in 2016, or Memorial Day as it is known in Newfoundland, my husband and I were at the best parade I have ever seen, in St. John’s, Newfoundland.
+It was elaborate, touching and patriotic.
 This was the hundredth anniversary of Beaumont-Hamel, the ghastly First World War battle in France that basically wiped out the bulk of Newfoundland’s youth.
 The guest of honour was Princess Anne herself, the Colonel-in-Chief of the Royal Newfoundland Regiment.

 * * * * *